 - Mr. Different TV

-Making a song can be challenging at first but it becomes easier with time and practice.
-Try to experiment as much as possible.
-Some of the greatest creations in the world came about by experimentation.
-Lastly, enjoy the process.
+Learning how to make electronic music can be challenging at first, but it becomes easier with time and practice.
+Try to experiment as much as possible — of the greatest creations in the world came about by experimentation.